noriakis/piphir/README.md

 After the global alignment is finished, `profileMetagenome` function can be used with the following input.

 - ASV or OTU abundance table (typically obtained from DADA2)
-- BLAST results from vsearch (the second column should match the copy number table)
+- BLAST results from vsearch (the second column should match the row names of copy number table)
 - Gene copy number table (typically KEGG ORTHOLOGY)
 - 16S rRNA copy number table